-Yatai donates 10% of our profits to charities working to end hunger and poverty, around the world and in our own backyard.
+Yatai donates a portion of our profits to charities working to end hunger and poverty, around the world and in our own backyard.

 It is all thanks to our wonderful customers that we are able to lend a hand to help others.
 So, thank you!!!!